Mikhail Lomonosov: Legacy

 The street "Lomonosova iela" in the Maskavas Forštate district of Riga is named in honor of Lomonosov.
 During the Soviet era, a main street in Tallinn, Estonia, was named in his honor as "M. Lomonossovi", but from 1991, the year when Estonia restored its independence, the street was renamed Gonsiori after Jakob Johann Gonsior, a 19th-century alderman and lawyer.

-In Dnipro, Ukraine, a statue to honour Lomonosov stood between 1919 and 2023.
-In 1919, the statue to Catherine the Great was removed from the pedestal, and the Lomonosov statue replaced that of the empress.
-On 6 January 2023, the Lomonosov statue was removed by the city of Dnipro because of Russia's full-scale invasion into Ukraine that began on 24 February 2022 in the wider Russo-Ukrainian War that Russia started in 2014.
+In Dnipro, Ukraine, a statue of Lomonosov replaced a statue of Catherine the Great in 1919.
+It stood until 6 January 2023, when it was removed by the city of Dnipro because of Russia's full-scale invasion into Ukraine.

 On 19 November 2011, Google celebrated his 300th birthday with a Google Doodle.

-A great number of different stamps was issued in honor of Lomonosov throughout the years: Mikhail Lomonosov and the Academy of Sciences building in Leningrad stamp of 1925, stamps depicting Lomonosov issued in 1949, in 1956 and in 1961, a 275th Birth Anniversary of M.V.Lomonosov stamp of 1986, a History of Russia (Ekaterina II) stamp depicting Lomonosov and his study room talking to the queen that was issued in 2004, three 300th Anniversary of the Birth of M.V.Lomonosov stamps were issued in 2011.
+A great number of different stamps was issued in honor of Lomonosov throughout the years: Mikhail Lomonosov and the Academy of Sciences building in Leningrad stamp of 1925, stamps depicting Lomonosov issued in 1949, in 1956 and in 1961, a 275th Birth Anniversary of M.V.
+Lomonosov stamp of 1986, a History of Russia (Ekaterina II) stamp depicting Lomonosov and his study room talking to the queen that was issued in 2004, three 300th Anniversary of the Birth of M.V.
+Lomonosov stamps were issued in 2011.

 The Akademik Lomonosov, the first of a series of Russian floating nuclear power stations, is named after him.
 It started operation on 19 December 2019.